“Personal Health Information” means identifying information about an individual in oral or recorded form, if the information,

 - If you indicated that you were interested in receiving information from the Practice, we may send you information about services that we feel may be of interest to you; and

 The Practice will not sell, license, trade or rent your Personal Health Information to or with others.
-The Practice will disclose your Personal Health Information to third parties:
+The Practice may disclose your Personal Health Information where disclosure is permitted or required by the Personal Health Information Protection Act such as in the following circumstances:

 - Where you have specifically given the Practice your consent to disclose your Personal Health Information for a designated purpose;

-- Who are acting on behalf of the Practice as service providers, solely to enable us to more efficiently provide you with the service you have requested from us;
+- To third parties who are acting on behalf of the Practice as service providers, solely to enable us to more efficiently provide you with the service you have requested from us;

 - As required by law, including by an order of any court, institution or body with jurisdiction or authority to compel the production of information, or in order to protect or defend a legal interest; or

-If you have any questions, concerns, or complaints about your privacy or our use of your Personal Health Information, you may contact us at firstname.lastname@example.org.
+If you have any questions, concerns, or complaints about your privacy or our use of your Personal Health Information, you may contact Dr. Sandra McKenzie at firstname.lastname@example.org.
 We will inform you of our complaint procedure and work towards resolving the situation.
 If a complaint is found to be justified, appropriate measures will be taken including, if necessary, amending our practices and procedures.

 You are also entitled to make a complaint to the Information and Privacy Commissioner of Ontario.
 If you have any questions about your privacy rights or wish to make a complaint, you can visit the Commissioner’s website at http://www.ipc.on.ca or you can contact the Commissioner directly by writing to or calling: Information and Privacy Commissioner of Ontario, 2 Bloor Street East, Suite 1400, Toronto, ON, M4W 1A8, Phone: 1-800-387-0073, Fax: 416-325-9195, Email: email@example.com.